Oxygen and Carbon Dioxide Transport in the Blood

 Carbon monoxide is released from fires and other forms of combustion (i.e., automobiles).
 It is an odorless, colorless gas and its toxicity arises from its strong affinity, up to 300 times that of oxygen, for hemoglobin.
 Carbon monoxide attaches to the same binding site as oxygen and severely reduces hemoglobin's ability to carry oxygen.
 When carbon monoxide binds to hemoglobin it forms a complex called carboxyhemoglobin.
 Carboxyhemoglobin can revert back to hemoglobin but it takes time, and time is not something that the person suffering from carbon monoxide poisoning has.
 Thus, to speed up the rate of recovery, treatment consists of giving 100% oxygen in a hyperbaric (high pressure) oxygen chamber.
 The higher pressure and 100% oxygen can work as antidotes by increasing the PaO2.
 Carbon monoxide poisoning is the most common type of fatal poisoning.
 The Symptoms of carbon monoxide poisoning include lightheadedness, confusion, headache and flu-like symptoms.

 The fetus is obviously unable to inhale oxygen, so a couple of cool modifications in design allow it to steal oxygen from the mother.
 Fetal hemoglobin is more concentrated in red blood cells and it is also missing the ability to bind 2,3 BPG.
-The placenta tissue makes a lot of 2,3 BPG which acts on the maternal red blood cells and causes the maternal oxygen hemoglobin dissociation curve to move left of the fetal curve.
+The placenta tissue makes a lot of 2,3 BPG which acts on the maternal red blood cells and causes the maternal oxygen hemoglobin dissociation curve to move right of the fetal curve.
 Therefore, fetal hemoglobin has a greater affinity for oxygen compared to maternal hemoglobin.
 Its oxygen-hemoglobin dissociation curve is to the left of that for maternal hemoglobin.
 This allows fetal blood to "grab" oxygen from maternal blood when they mix in the placenta.
 When oxygen attaches to fetal hemoglobin, more CO2 is released (Haldane effect).

 End-of-Chapter Survey: How would you rate the overall quality of this chapter?